oauth-wg/oauth-selective-disclosure-jwt/main.md

 Appendix 1 shows a more complex example using claims from eKYC (todo: reference).

-Note that it is up to the issuer's discretion whether to turn the same payload of SD-JWT into 'flat' or 'structured' `_sd` SD-JWT object.
+Note that it is at the issuer's discretion whether to turn the payload of SD-JWT into a 'flat' or 'structured' `_sd` SD-JWT object.

 #### Holder Public Key